-All TLE services are free, offered in English, and are open to the Laval community as well as adult ed students of CDC Vimont and the Sir Wilfrid Laurier School Board.
-TLE prides itself on offering a diverse range of services, resources, events and activities.
-We are proud to be a working partner with CDC Vimont Adult Education.
-See our detailed report from the last Annual General Meeting Oct.
-19, 2021: TLE Annual Report of Activities 2020 2021 and this year’s Detailed Action Plan to see what we do!
+All TLE services are free, offered in English, and are open to the Laval community as well as adult ed students of CDC Vimont, CDC Post Viau and the Sir Wilfrid Laurier School Board.
+TLE prides itself on offering a diverse range of services, resources, events and activities for all community members and age groups.
+We are proud to be a working partner with CDC Vimont Adult Education and the Sir Wilfrid Laurier School Board schools.
+See our detailed report from the last Annual General Meeting held October 17, 2023: TLE Annual Report of Activities 2022 2023 and this year’s Detailed Action Plan to see what we do!

 WE ARE THE LEARNING EXCHANGE *also known as TLE

 Tabatha Brown Gerkes TLE Office Assistant | email@example.com

 TLE office: Souvenir Elementary School in Laval